SpacefulSpecies/App/README.md

 This also gives you the possibility to store different configurations on the same machine.

-To destroy the purpose of this topic:
+To destroy the purpose of this topics title:
 Ever been naughty for quickly testing production data on your local development machine?
 Just switch the environment name to override your container with other configurations, like connecting to your production database.

-### Required container keys for Species\App
+### Usable container keys for Species\App

 #### (array) app.middleware
 An array of middleware used by the application.
 Can be left empty.
 Too bad it's not PSR-15... waiting on Slim 4.